A Shared Community to Learn How to Apply and Benefit from Everyday Courage!

 - “Everyone needs a reminder that life is short and precious.
 I was moved to courageous action when I called a friend I had not talked to in years.
 The call apparently happened at just the right time—for both of us.”

 Regardless of your present situation, a gentle reminder that prods you to reflect on your everyday choices is important . . .
 NOW.
 Reminders offer us an opportunity to align our thoughts and actions to our true Self for a productive, healthy and prosperous 2016.

-I am a global speaker known as The Courage Expert, and I am the principal of a 21-year-old human potential consulting firm based in Denver, Colorado and a courage coach.
-With over twenty years of original research in integrating courage behaviors, courageous leadership, women’s courage and non-gender integral levels of courage consciousness, I focus on the traps and tricks of the human condition such as denial (and at appropriate times, I apply the Enneagram or Myers-Briggs Type Indicator®).
+Known as The Courage Expert, I am a global speaker and principal of a 21-year-old human potential consulting firm based in Denver, Colorado.
+Along with being a courage coach, I have over twenty years of original research in integrating courage behaviors, courageous leadership, women’s courage and non-gender integral levels of courage consciousness, I focus on the traps and tricks of the human condition such as denial (and at appropriate times, I apply the Enneagram or Myers-Briggs Type Indicator®).